lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 2. Sources clean_thermaltimetodays.R, which homogenizes thermaltime to days (but only for cases where we don’t have the same data as daystobudburst or percbudburst with response.time)

 3. Sources clean_phenstage.R, which relabels a little data that is budburst.
 Yay.
+(Note: More phenstages are left — we only converted bud burst, so more data remains here that may be useful for other studies.)

 4. source bb_analysis/cleaning/multiresp.R, flags any studies that have both percent budburst and days to budburst, and studies thermal time and days to budburst studies.
 It then removes studies with more than one response variable for the same treatments, keeping first daystobudburst, then percentbudburst, then thermaltime.
 It also deals with two studies where creation of respvar.simple collapsed two different response variables (see the file for more info).

 5. sources clean_ambientforcing.R, which cleans the forcing predictor variable

-6. sources clean_bbperctodays.R, which transforms %bb to days, using a specified target budburst level (i.e. 90%) with surrounding acceptable range.
+6. sources clean_bbperctodays.R, which transforms %bb to days, using a specified target budburst level (i.e. 80%) with surrounding acceptable range with an allowable buffer (i.e., 40%).

 7. sources clean_moreduplicates.R which removes some data that appears duplicated (very little!).
+As of 16 July 2017, deletes 4 rows -- one is an obvious duplicate and are flagged under the more complex code.

 8. sources clean_photoperiod.R which tries to eek out every last bit of photoperiod data we could get.
 This sort of code would be good for analyses beyond just BB.